Pine Mountain Settlement School

 A practical application of these observations might be that personnel policies need to provide maximum recognition for the individual if their work is to yield mutual satisfaction.

-Migration is a story of going and coming back, but today’s migration is also a story of struggle to identify a place that welcomes and understands going and coming back.
+Migration is a story of going and coming back, but today’s migration is also a story of the struggle to identify a place that welcomes and understands going and coming back.
 We now have a world in a state of migration and immigration as people seek to leave places where life has become intolerable.
-Today people are on the move due to many reasons: economic pressure, civil strife, war, disease, drought. ocean rise, environmental disaster and a myriad of other impingements on quality of life.
+Today people are on the move due to many reasons: economic pressures, civil strife, political oppression, war, disease, and drought. ocean rise, environmental disasters, and a myriad of other impingements on quality of life.

 MIND YOUR OWN BUSINESS

-But with an eye to the growing tensions in contemporary life, all these dilemmas bring us to another characteristic found in Giffin’s study.
+But, with an eye to the growing tensions in contemporary life, all these dilemmas bring us to another characteristic found in Giffin’s study.
 That is, “Mind Your Own Business.”
 While most scholars acknowledge the general individualism and tolerance of the Appalachian people, there is a long history of feuds among Appalachian people that could quickly escalate and result in violence.
-Such anger can also be slow to dissolve.
+Such anger can also be slow to dissolve, says Giffin in his analysis.
 Guns still play a role in solving grudges, family disputes, and perceived injustices.
-With the prevalence of guns in the society today and the long-standing role of the gun in Appalachian households, this tendency is and should be a point of major concern to urban and rural social service providers, alike.
+With the prevalence of guns in society today and the long-standing role of guns in Appalachian households, this tendency is and should be a point of major concern to urban and rural social service providers, alike.
+I suspect Giffin would find many who are sympathetic to this view.

 WORDS ARE DIFFERENT

 Well, I knew it was coming.
 Our language.
 Words Are Different, says Giffin — when spoken by an Appalachian.
 He notes that the language of Appalachian folk is distinctive.
 There is no disputing this auditory evidence, Scholars and others have found the distinctive sound and pattern and choice of words in the language of many Appalachians to be a treasure and a wealth of creative expression.
 Others have found the language of Appalachians to be “Hillbilly English” and a way to single “those people” out from the mainstream of American life and to label them as “ignorant”, uncultured, and lacking in social skill, particularly the skills of social dialog.
-It is my view and that of Giffin that what is needed in the general population are lessons in listening — not just to the unique cadence and construction of the language, but also to what is being said.
-We could all benefit from a conversation that doesn’t focus on “accents” before listening to the message.
+It is my view and that of Giffin that what is needed is not a re-tooling of Appalachian English but a lesson in listening to the general population.
+We all need to listen — not just to the unique cadence and construction of the language found among Appalachian people, but also to what is being said.
+We could all benefit from a conversation that doesn’t focus on the “accent” before listening to the message.

 |Behavior is directed by the traditions of the culture, but marked individualism is an aspect of this tradition.|